Dolly Parton Did Not Approve Elizabeth Warren’s Use Of Her Song ‘9 To 5’ For Campaign Rallies, Says Manager

 Parton, for her part, has kept her political beliefs to herself, refusing to publicly comment on political issues at all.
 She said in an interview years ago that her audience deserves better.

 “I respect my audience too much for that, I respect myself too much for that.
-Of course I have my own opinions, but that don’t mean I got to throw them out there because you’re going to piss off half the people.”
+Of course I have my own opinions, but that don’t mean I got to throw them out there because you’re going to p**s off half the people.”

 As of this writing, Warren’s campaign has not publicly responded to Nozell’s request that she no longer use “9 to 5” for her (Warren’s) political purposes.